DrakkLord/gradle-android-metric-plugin/README.md

     - Android Studio/gradle/gradle-4.1/lib/gradle-core-4.1.jar
     - Android Studio/gradle/gradle-4.1/lib/gradle-base-services-groovy-4.1.jar
 - at this point the plugin should compile
-- for testing and debugging you can make run configurations for each of the 3 plugins, in order to get a working environemnt first start the core plugin, then close android studio then switch to one of the contributor plugins start with that this way you can install the plugins into the test environment
+- for testing and debugging you can make run configurations for each of the 3 plugins, in order to get a working environemnt first start the core plugin, then close Android Studio then switch to one of the contributor plugins and start with that.
+This way you can install the plugins into the test environment.

 ## [Contributor API](#contributor-api) ##